NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

     earlycon=uart8250,mmio32,0x3100000

-For booting Linux with ACPI on Jetson AGX Xavier the Tegra 8250 driver (located in the Linux kernel source file drivers/tty/serial/8250/8250_tegra.c) is required.
+For booting Linux with ACPI, the Tegra 8250 driver (located in the Linux kernel source file drivers/tty/serial/8250/8250_tegra.c) is required for the serial console.

 ## Booting UEFI-bootable Linux Distributions

-If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, place the Jetson AGX Xavier Developer Kit in Recovery Mode and execute the following command with the appropriate configuration to flash the UEFI firmware.
+If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, place the Jetson Developer Kit in Recovery Mode and execute the following command with the appropriate configuration to flash the UEFI firmware.
 Otherwise, please refer to the section “Booting L4T with mainline Linux."

     $ sudo ./flash.sh <config> external

-Where <config> is:
+Where `<config>` is:

- - jetson-xavier-uefi-min               For Jetson AGX Xavier with Device-Tree
+- `jetson-xavier-uefi-min` for Jetson AGX Xavier with Device-Tree
- - jetson-xavier-uefi-acpi-min          For Jetson AGX Xavier with ACPI
+- `jetson-xavier-uefi-acpi-min` for Jetson AGX Xavier with ACPI
- - jetson-xavier-nx-uefi-devkit         For Jetson Xavier NX with Device-Tree
+- `jetson-xavier-nx-uefi-devkit` for Jetson Xavier NX with Device-Tree
- - jetson-xavier-nx-uefi-acpi-devkit    For Jetson Xavier NX with ACPI
+- `jetson-xavier-nx-uefi-acpi-devkit` for Jetson Xavier NX with ACPI

 The OS hardware description can be changed without flashing the device as well, see “Booting Linux with Device-Tree/ACPI”.